 At AIPAD our focus is to give continuity to our work developed in Brazil.
 The photographs we show are of interest to the American collector not only because of the esthetics of the images but also because of the high-quality copies.

-How do American photography collectors react to the work of one of your star photographers, 97-year-old German Lorca?
+How do American photography collectors react to the work of one of your star photographers, ninety-seven-year-old German Lorca?